-Two years ago, we shifted our business focus to diabetes care.
-We cannot assure you that we will be successful in this field or that our initial commercial products for diabetes care, NC-stat DPNCheck and SENSUS, or the products in our development pipeline, will be successful.
+We are focused on commercialization of our wearable devices for chronic pain.
+We cannot assure you that we will be successful in this field or that our current commercial product for peripheral neuropathy, DPNCheck, or the product candidates in our development pipeline, will be successful.

-Our strategic focus is diabetes care.
-Our initial diabetes care product, NC-stat DPNCheck which was launched in late 2011, is a fast, accurate, and quantitative nerve conduction test for systemic neuropathies, such as DPN.
-In January 2013, we launched SENSUS, our pain management therapeutic device for relief of chronic, intractable pain.
-We also have other products in our development pipeline.
-Our future prospects are closely tied to our success with our NC-stat DPNCheck and SENSUS devices which, in turn, depends upon market acceptance and growth in future revenues.
-We cannot assure you that our diabetes care strategy, including the commercialization of our current products and other products in our development pipeline, will be successful.
-If our diabetes care strategy is not successful, it could materially affect our revenues and results of operations.
+We are focused on the launch in the second quarter of 2015 and subsequent commercialization of Quell, our OTC wearable device for pain relief.
+Quell is based on our prescription product for pain relief, SENSUS, which has been on the market for two years.
+We have shipped over 7,000 SENSUS devices during that period.
+DPNCheck, which was launched in late 2011, is a fast, accurate, and quantitative nerve conduction test for systemic neuropathies, such as DPN.
+We have other product candidates in our development pipeline.
+Our future prospects are closely tied to our success with our wearable devices for chronic pain which, in turn, depend upon market acceptance and growth in future revenues.
+We cannot assure you that our commercialization strategy will be successful.
+If our strategy is not successful, it could materially affect our revenues and results of operations.